RetroDECK/ES-DE/USERGUIDE.md

 **Y button**\
 _(Insert on Unix and Windows, F13 on macOS)_

 Marks games as favorites in the gamelist views.
-Used by some other minor functions as explained by the help system.
+Used by some other minor functions as explained by the help system and this guide.

 ## Getting your games into EmulationStation